oceanum/zarrio/docs/source/index.rst

 .. code-block:: bash

     # Convert NetCDF to Zarr
-    zarrify convert input.nc output.zarr
+    zarrio convert input.nc output.zarr

     # Convert with chunking
-    zarrify convert input.nc output.zarr --chunking "time:100,lat:50,lon:100"
+    zarrio convert input.nc output.zarr --chunking "time:100,lat:50,lon:100"

     # Convert with data packing
-    zarrify convert input.nc output.zarr --packing --packing-bits 16
+    zarrio convert input.nc output.zarr --packing --packing-bits 16

 Parallel Processing
 -------------------

-One of the key features of zarrify is its support for parallel processing of large datasets through template creation and region writing.
+One of the key features of zarrio is its support for parallel processing of large datasets through template creation and region writing.

-**Intelligent Chunking**: When creating templates, zarrify can now perform intelligent chunking based on the full archive dimensions rather than just the template dataset.
+**Intelligent Chunking**: When creating templates, zarrio can now perform intelligent chunking based on the full archive dimensions rather than just the template dataset.
 This ensures optimal chunking for the entire archive.

 For detailed information, see the :doc:`parallel` documentation.

 Pydantic Configuration
 ----------------------

-zarrify uses Pydantic for type-safe configuration management:
+zarrio uses Pydantic for type-safe configuration management:

 Programmatic Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: python

-    from zarrify.models import (
+    from zarrio.models import (
         ZarrConverterConfig,
         ChunkingConfig,
         PackingConfig,